-The first step to integrating VoIP with CRM is to find software tools that are compatible with each other — otherwise, you won’t be saving much time at all.
+The first step to integrating VoIP with CRM is to find software tools that are compatible with each other.
+Otherwise, you won’t be saving much time at all.
 If your current phone carrier or VoIP service provider doesn’t offer CRM integrations, perhaps it’s time to look elsewhere.

 Beyond ensuring a VoIP platform integrates with your CRM software, teams can shortlist their must-have VoIP features, such as:

-KPI tracking and analytics
+1. KPI tracking and analytics

 For example, if you want to quantify the reach of your communication, you can track the number of unique conversations.
-Alternatively, you could double-down on productivity teamwide or at an individual level, all based on metrics like:
+Alternatively, you can review productivity teamwide or at an individual level, all based on metrics like:

-CRM contact visibility in your phone system
+2. CRM contact visibility in your phone system

-Additional business features
+4. Additional business features

 - Away voicemail greetings

 - Customized business hours

 - Caller ID